 To put it simple, the more you want to sell, the more people you need to get to your blog.
 To do so, you need to create high quality articles that would rank high in Google.
 If you’re new to the topic of SEO, we suggest to read this SEO Guide where you’ll find all necessary information.

 You’ll learn that one of the most important thing when creating SEO content is to use the right keywords.
 There are many tools that will help you to do it.
 We highly recommend KW Finder that we’re using ourselves and we’re very happy with!
 It’s simple, fast, cheap and will help you a lot to find keywords easy to rank for.

 That’s all for now.
-Hopefully you’ve found this guide useful and you’re ready to start an exciting and creative adventure with your unique travel blog!
+Hopefully you’ve found this guide to how to start a travel blog useful and you’re ready to start an exciting and creative adventure with your unique travel blog!

 Disclosure: Some of the links above are affiliate links, which at no extra cost to you, will earn us a small commission and reduce the costs of running this site.
 We personally use or have used all of the services and products above and we highly recommend them.